Clinton presses Pakistan to do more to stamp out terrorism

 | NEW DELHI

-NEW DELHI Standing next to India's foreign minister, U.S. Secretary of State Hillary Clinton pressed neighbouring Pakistan on Tuesday to do more to stamp out homegrown terrorism, in comments likely to please the Indian government but annoy Pakistani leaders.
+NEW DELHI Standing next to Foreign Minister SM Krishna, U.S. Secretary of State Hillary Clinton pressed neighbouring Pakistan on Tuesday to do more to stamp out homegrown terrorism, in comments likely to please the Indian government but annoy Pakistani leaders.

-Clinton was speaking a day after accusing Islamabad of foot-dragging in the case of Hafiz Saeed, the Pakistan-based Islamist blamed for masterminding the attack by gunmen on Mumbai in 2008.
+Clinton was speaking a day after accusing Islamabad of foot-dragging in the case of Hafiz Saeed, the Pakistan-based Islamist blamed for masterminding the attack by gunmen on Mumbai, India's financial capital, in 2008.
 Clinton has authorised a $10 million reward for information leading to his capture.

-"We look to the government of Pakistan to do more," Clinton told a joint news conference with Foreign Minister S.M.
-Krishna on Tuesday as she wrapped up an eight-day Asian trip that also took her to China and Bangladesh.
+"We look to the government of Pakistan to do more," Clinton told a joint news conference with Krishna on Tuesday as she wrapped up an eight-day Asian trip that also took her to China and Bangladesh.

 "It needs to make sure that its territory is not used as a launching pad for terrorist attacks anywhere, including inside of Pakistan, because the great unfortunate fact is that terrorists in Pakistan have killed more than 30,000 Pakistanis," she said.